brosander/brosander.github.io/_posts/2016-09-20-tls-toolkit-standalone-multi.markdown

 Now we'll try a slightly more complicated usecase involving multiple secure NiFi nodes inside docker containers.

-First, [install docker on your machine.](https://www.docker.com/products/docker)
+First, [install docker on your machine.](https://www.docker.com/products/docker) Please note that the default docker-machine vm size is too small for this guide.
+You should have at least 8 gigs of ram, a few cpus, and 50 gigs of hard drive space allocated to the docker-machine you're using.

 Then, download [Apache NiFi and the NiFi Toolkit archives.][nifidownload]